 The Appeal of Multi-Family Properties

 Multi-family properties, especially those with 2-4 units, provide a unique opportunity in New York City.
 Compared to single-family homes, these properties allow you to generate multiple streams of rental income, thereby increasing your cash flow potential.
-Additionally, they often come with lower entry prices per unit compared to larger multi-family buildings, making them an accessible option for many investors.
+They also come with lower entry prices per unit compared to larger multi-family buildings, making them an accessible option for many investors.

 Neighborhood Insights

-When considering where to invest, it's crucial to look at specific neighborhoods and their dynamics.
+When considering where to invest, look at specific neighborhoods and their dynamics.
 Here are a few neighborhoods worth considering for 2-4 unit multi-family properties:

-• Astoria draws a wide range of residents and has seen sustained rental demand.
-Its proximity to Manhattan via the N and W subway lines, along with a vibrant cultural scene, makes it a desirable location.
+- Astoria, Queens: Astoria draws a wide range of residents and has seen sustained rental demand.
+Its proximity to Manhattan via the N and W subway lines, along with a strong cultural scene, makes it a popular location.
 The average 2-4 unit building price ranges from $1.2 million to $2.5 million, depending on the specific area and amenities.

-• Sunnyside boasts a strong community feel and excellent access to the 7 subway line.
+- Sunnyside, Queens: Sunnyside has an established residential character and excellent access to the 7 subway line.
 Properties in this area can range from $1 million to $2.5 million, with many investors appreciating its stable rental market.

-• This neighborhood is undergoing significant changes while maintaining its rich culture.
+- East Harlem, Manhattan: This neighborhood features a mix of prewar walk-ups and new construction condominiums.
 The 2 and 6 subway lines provide good connectivity, and average property prices for 2-4 unit buildings range from $1.1 million to $2.2 million.

 Market Trends and Data